Anthony Davis, Giannis Antetokounmpo and Brook Lopez are three of the leading candidates for Defensive Player of the Year.

 Antetokounmpo might be the best defender on the Bucks - more on him soon - but Lopez finds himself in the Defensive Player of the Year discussion on the strength of his rim protection numbers.

 Not only is Lopez among the league leaders in blocks for the second straight season, opponents are shooting only 44.1 percent against him around the basket.
-That's one of the best rates in the entire league, better even than Utah Jazz centre Gobert, who has won it each of the last two seasons.
+That's one of the best rates in the entire league, better even than Gobert, who has won Defensive Player of the Year each of the last two seasons.

 That isn't based on a small sample size either.
 Only four players have defended more shots than Lopez in those situations, those players being Gobert, Hassan Whiteside, Andre Drummond and Nikola Jokic.
 He's mastered the art of how to contest shots without fouling, which is an important skill for any centre in today's NBA, particularly ones who don't have the foot speed to guard multiple positions like Adebayo.